gmelika/slate/source/index.html.md

 }
 ```

-This api allows you to submit personal information on the user for KYC purposes.
+To verify an account, please provide identifying information on the user for KYC purposes.
 Before a user can buy/sell currencies they need to be fully
 verified.
 This api allows the user to provide Personally Indetifiable Information, which we use to verify their identity.
 If the information matches without issues, their verification level will be marked `verified`.
 This call returns the same [account](#account-fields)
 data structure as described before.